vaaako/scarablib/README.md

 # Scarablib
 Scarablib 🪲 is a C++ library designed to simplify graphical development, offering tools for both 2D and 3D rendering.
 While still in its early stages, Scarablib is being developed as a hobby project.
-You can track its progress in the [`todo.md`](docs/todo.md) file.
+You can track its progress in the [`todo.md`](docs/todo.md) file

+Contact me on discord: **vakothebat**

 ![showcase](medias/showcase.gif)

 # Features
-> [!NOTE]
-> Scarablib is in pre-alpha

 - **Beginner-Friendly API**: Designed with simplicity in mind, it is easy to learn for new developers while remaining powerful enough for advanced users
 - **2D and 3D development**: Easy-to-use tools for both 2D and 3D rendering
 	+ 2D and 3D basic shapes, Billboard and multiple type of planes